GPurgatorio/Master-Computer-Science-ICT/README.md

  - Consists of shared pools of hardware and software resources deployed in data centers

-One of the main concept of cloud computing is the one of pooling, which means that a set of etherogeneous resources can be viewed as a whole big resource in order to provide reassignment capability and location indipendence (which means that the clint cannot control where his data are, except for maybe the geographical area).
+One of the main concept of cloud computing is the one of pooling, which means that a set of etherogeneous resources can be viewed as a whole big resource in order to provide reassignment capability and location indipendence (which means that the client cannot control where his data are, except for maybe the geographical area).
 Another important concept is the one of resource measurement.
 The cloud computing business model revolves around pricing and resource consumption, so the system must be able to monitor it.
 Cloud computing benefits are:
 - Agility
 - Reduction of IT cost